Republic of Ireland player tests positive for Covid-19 ahead of England friendly

-A member of the Republic of Ireland squad is self-isolating after testing positive for coronavirus ahead of the friendly against England on Thursday.
+Republic of Ireland forward Callum Robinson is self-isolating after testing positive for coronavirus ahead of the friendly against England on Thursday.

-The Football Association of Ireland confirmed the positive test result on Tuesday evening, saying the player is "asymptomatic and feeling well".
+The Football Association of Ireland (FAI) confirmed an unnamed player had tested positive on Tuesday evening, saying he was "asymptomatic and feeling well".

 "The Football Association of Ireland can confirm that one member of the senior men's international team has tested positive for COVID-19," a statement said.

-"The player has been isolated from the group as per COVID-19 protocols, and the HSE and UEFA have been informed of this development.
+"The player has been isolated from the group as per COVID-19 protocols, and UEFA have been informed of this development.
 The player is asymptomatic and feeling well.

 Trending